giorginolab/Chen_BiophysJ_2009/README.md

 From Antimony, these models are automatically generated:

-* Flat SBML (tested in COPASI 4.8, www.copasi.org, and RoadRunner/SBW Simulation Tool v1.4.4424.32048, sbw.sourceforge.net).
+* Flat SBML (tested in [COPASI](www.copasi.org) 4.8, [RoadRunner/SBW
+  Simulation Tool](sbw.sourceforge.net) v1.4.4424.32048, and
+  others.
 See enclosed NOTES.txt file for details.

 * Modular SBML, according to the sbml-comp extension.